fbpx

 There are terms and special languages associated with every industry out there.
 At times these terms can be very confusing to those who are not part of the daily operations and the window treatment industry is no exception.

-We want you to be comfortable when it comes to understanding the different terms and phrases we use, so that you can better understand the process when purchasing shutters.
-We created this handy reference guide to help you feel comfortable and able to communicate you specific needs effectively.
+We want you to be comfortable when it comes to understanding the different shutter terms and phrases we use, so that you can better understand the process when purchasing shutters.
+We created this handy reference guide to help you feel comfortable and able to communicate your specific needs effectively using these shutter terms.

 Different terms of a window shutter